 Honors and Awards

 Elizabeth R. Ondriezek has received many honors throughout her career.
-She has been selected for inclusion in the Florida Super Lawyers magazine in both 2014 and 2015.
+She has been selected for inclusion in the Florida Super Lawyers magazine in 2014, 2015, 2016, 2017 and 2018.

 She has received an AV Preeminent 4.7 out of 5 peer review rating with Martindale-Hubbell.
 The AV® Preeminent™ Rating is the highest rating a lawyer can achieve from Martindale-Hubbell, a company which has been facilitating peer review ratings of attorneys for over a hundred years.
 According to Martindale-Hubbell: the AV® Rating is an objective indicator of a lawyer’s high ethical standards and professional ability; the rating is generated from secure and confidential evaluations of lawyers by other members of the bar and also by the judiciary; and the AV® Rating is an outstanding achievement and demonstrates that a lawyer has earned the highest rating available for their legal ability and professional ethics.